rapid7/pdf-renderer/README.md

 ## Special Notes
 * Please be aware that the correlationId you provide is used to name the file that's temporarily stored onto the file system.
 This means that if the correlation id is a relative path, you could accidentally write to sections of the file system that you did not intend to write to.
 * Please be cautious with the potential values for target url and the potential recipients of the response.
 If the value of the targetUrl is a sensitive url, sensitive data could be exposed.
 For example, setting it to 169.254.169.254 (aws meta-data service) could expose information that you might not want exposed.
+* Please be aware that the files uploaded to the S3 bucket will not be encrypted.
+This is because S3 buckets support SSE (server side encryption).
+Please enable it to improve the safety of your files.

 ## TODO
 * add support for other headless browsers